 Have you discovered the joys of Hot Cocoa Bombs yet?
 These little spheres of pure chocolate bliss are my latest obsession.

-You put them in a mug, pour hot milk over them and stir to create the perfect creamy hot chocolate!
+You put them in a mug, pour hot milk over them and stir to create the perfect creamy homemade hot chocolate!
 It tastes so much better than just using plain powdered mix on it’s own.

 Using the hot cocoa bombs is fun, too.
 I find it ultra satisfying to watch the smooth chocolate bomb dissolve into the steaming milk!